 Sophos Firewall v19.5 - All new features in this update

-It’s been a few months since I last had time to write an SFOS update article.
-In the future it will be better again.
-That’s why I’m even more excited to present the new features and improvements in SFOS 19.5.
+It has been a few months since I last had time to write an SFOS update article.
+That should improve again from now on, so I am all the more pleased to introduce the new features and improvements in SFOS 19.5.

-The update is for all Sophos firewalls in the SG, XG and XGS series and also the virtual appliances or instances on cloud platforms such as Azure or AWS.
+The update is available for all Sophos Firewalls in the SG, XG, and XGS series, as well as for virtual appliances or instances on cloud platforms such as Azure or AWS.

 The following models will not receive the update because they do not have 4 GB RAM: XG 85(w), XG 105(w), SG 105(w)

-A code injection vulnerability in the user portal and WebAdmin allows an attacker to execute code in Sophos Firewall, version v19.0 MR1 and older.
+A code injection vulnerability in the User Portal and WebAdmin allows an attacker to execute code on Sophos Firewall version v19.0 MR1 and older.
 CVE-2022-3236

 Hosts and Services Search

-In SFOS v19, the object search in the firewall rules has been massively improved.
-In some places, however, the search function was still missing, as with the Hosts and Services objects.
-Here it is possible to search by name, port or IP address, which also simplifies finding duplicate objects.
+In SFOS v19, object search in firewall rules was massively improved.
+However, the search function was still missing in some places, such as with Hosts and Services objects.
+Here, it is possible to search by name, ports, or IP addresses, which also simplifies finding duplicate objects.

-Deleting duplicate objects then, if they are still used, is still not that easy, because you don’t get a hint where this object is used.
+Deleting duplicate objects if they are still in use is still not quite so easy, as there is no indication of where the object is being used.

 Azure AD SSO for Webadmin login

 Azure AD has been available on Sophos Central for some time.
-With v19.5, Azure Active Directory (Azure AD) integration is now coming to Sophos Firewall for Single Sign-on (SSO) on the Webadmin console.
+With v19.5, the integration of Azure Active Directory (Azure AD) now comes to the Sophos Firewall for Single Sign-on (SSO) on the Webadmin console.

 The Azure AD integration also enables dynamic role and group access management.
-This means that you can create your own rights profiles on the firewall or use the existing ones and then assign them to a user on Azure AD.
+You can therefore create your own permission profiles on the firewall, or use the existing ones and assign them to a user in Azure AD.

-The Azure AD integration for the Webadmin login is certainly a great start.
-It will be exciting when remote access users (SSLVPN or IPsec) and the user portal also work with it.
+The Azure AD integration for WebAdmin login is certainly a great start.
+Things will get really interesting when Remote Access users (SSL VPN or IPsec) and the User Portal can also use it.

-There is also a really good improvement for HA clusters.
-A small renewal is e.g. the hint when creating the cluster that the license must be present on the primary device or for an Active-Active Cluster, which we actually only almost never use, the license must be present on both appliances.
+There are also some genuinely useful improvements for HA clusters.
+One small change, for example, is the note shown when creating the cluster that the license must be present on the Primary Device or, for an Active-Active cluster, which we almost never use in practice, on both appliances.

-It is now possible that you can configure multiple HA links and only via a direct connection, but also via LAGs and VLANs.
+It is now possible to configure multiple HA links, not only via a direct connection but also via LAGs and VLANs.

-VLAN interfaces can now also be added during interface monitoring.
+VLAN Interfaces can now also be added to interface monitoring.

-The status page now provides much more important information.
-It is visible on which node the license is activated.
-The date and time when the last status change of the cluster was.
-You can assign a name and no longer have to remember the serial number.
+The Status Page now provides significantly more useful information.
+It shows which node the license is activated on, including the date and time of the cluster’s last status change.
+You can also assign a name and no longer have to remember the serial number.

-The widget in the Control Center has moved to the top right and also shows more information about the cluster.
-The tab name now also shows which node you are connecting to, although I would rather have the firewall hostname here, since I never log on to Node2 anyway.
+The widget in the Control Center has moved to the top right and now shows more information about the cluster.
+The tab name also shows which node you are connected to, although I would prefer to see the firewall hostname here, as I never log in to Node2 anyway.

 SD-WAN Load Balancing

-SD-WAN has been available since v19 and it is possible to create load balancing in the profiles in the new version.
-Round Robin or Session Persistence are available as methods.
+SD-WAN has been available since v19, and in the new version it is possible to configure load balancing in the profiles.
+The available methods are Round Robin and Session Persistence.

 Round Robin

-The connections are distributed to the selected connections based on the weighting.
-In the screenshot, both gateways currently have a weighting of 1, which means that the connections are distributed evenly to both gateways.
+Connections are distributed among the selected connections based on weighting.
+In the screenshot, both gateways currently have a weighting of 1, resulting in an even distribution across both gateways.

 Session Persistence

-With Session Persistence, you can define whether traffic should be split by source IP, destination IP, both simultaneously, or by connection.
+With Session Persistence, you can define whether traffic should be split by source IP, destination IP, both at the same time, or per connection.

-This renewal applies to the SD-WAN profile.
-Of course, you can create multiple profiles and use them according to the requirement of the routing strategy based on the application, source, destination or service.
+This innovation applies to the SD-WAN profile.
+You can, of course, create multiple profiles and use them according to the requirements of the routing strategy based on application, source, destination, or service.

-Each Sophos XGS appliance has a dual-processor architecture.
-Sophos accelerated some connections by double compared to the XG series when the XGS series was launched.
-It was announced that with upcoming software updates, processes will be offloaded from the CPU to the NPU to improve performance.
-With version 19.5, more processes will be handled by the Xstream Flow processor and thus accelerated.
-Thanks to this development, the number of IPsec VPN tunnels has simply been doubled for the XGS models in this release.
+Every Sophos XGS appliance has a dual-processor architecture.
+When the XGS Series was launched, Sophos doubled the speed of some connections compared to the XG Series.
+Sophos also announced that future software updates would offload processes from the CPU to the NPU to improve performance.
+With version 19.5, additional processes are handled by the Xstream Flow Processor and accelerated as a result.
+Thanks to this development, the number of IPsec VPN tunnels on XGS models has simply been doubled in this release.

 Other minor improvements in v19.5